Introducing Physical Exercise,

 On Fitness: "It's a way of life."

 Always do something physical every day, for at least 30 minutes.[3]
 Choose to walk instead of driving short distances.
 Choose to take the stairs instead of using the elevator.
-Try doing yard work, working on your car, and cleaning your house too.
+Try doing yard work, working on your car, and cleaning your house.
 Participating regularly in some type of physical recreation is even better.

 "You don't get old from calendar years.